urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 of actions we've taken so the front-end will update instantly rather than having to wait for a remote ship to acknowledge the request.

-A Gall agent has ten *arms* (event handlers), we'll look at some of the significant ones.
+A Gall agent has ten event handler *arms*.
+Most agent arms produce the same two
+things: a list of effects to be emitted, and a new version of the agent itself, typically with an updated state.
+It thus behaves much like a state machine, performing the function `(events, old-state) => (effects, new-state)`.
+We'll look at some of our agent's significant arms:

 #### `on-init`

 This arm is called exactly once, when the agent is first installed.
-We just pass a `task` to Eyre, the web-server vane (kernel module) to bind the `/tally` URL path so visiting that will load our front-end:
+We just pass a `task` to Eyre, the web-server vane, to bind the `/tally` URL path so visiting that will load our front-end:

 ```hoon
 [%pass /bind %arvo %e %connect `/'tally' %tally]~